-Anchorage School District encourages students to bring a personal electronic device to school daily to use as a learning tool.
+Anchorage School District permits students to bring a personal electronic device to school daily to use as a learning tool.
 In order for students to be efficient the device should meet these minimum requirements:

-- Create/Edit files within Google Apps - · Connect to the ASDbyod wifi network
+• Create/Edit files within Google Apps

+• Connect to the ASDbyod wifi network

-Chromebooks are a very cost-effective student device and will meet all of the above requirements.
+Chromebooks are provided to all 6-12 grade students and will meet all of the above requirements.